ga-wdi-curriculum/rails-activerecord/readme.md

 ## Learning Objectives

-* Create a new rails application with postgres as the default.
+* Create a new rails application with Postgres as the default database.
-* Use `rake` to create, edit, and update, and seed the db.
+* Use `rails` commands to create, edit, and update, and seed the db.
 * Use Rails generators to create migrations.
 * Use Rails console to inspect and manipulate models.
 * Use Rails migrations to create tables and modify columns.
-* Undo a migration with `rake db:rollback`.
+* Undo a migration with `rails db:rollback`.
 * Create migrations that associate one model with another.
 * Identify the impacts of editing existing migrations.
 * Use `timestamps` to timestamp crud actions.